open-goal/jak-project/doc/goal_doc.md

 ```lisp
 (print-type form)
 ```
 This is mainly used to debug the compiler or figure out why some code is failing a type check.
-The thing inside is actually executed at runtime.
+The thing inside is compiled fully and used as the result of `print-type`.
 Example:
 ```lisp
 (print-type "apples")        ;; [TYPE] string
 (print-type (+ 12 1.2))      ;; [TYPE] int